All Episodes

 Let's not forget that.

-Well, let's play let's play some of this so that we can remind people the things that the Democrats have said over and over again as it relates to how bad Comey is and how he's not up to the job.
+Well, let's play some of this so that we can remind people the things that the Democrats have said over and over again as it relates to how bad Comey is and how he's not up to the job.

-I'm sure a lot of you may be asking what this new email story is about, and why in the world the FBI would decide to jump into an election with no evidence of any wrongdoing with just days to go.
+I'm sure a lot of you may be asking what this new email story is about and why in the world the FBI would decide to jump into an election with no evidence of any wrongdoing with just days to go.

 I am sure they will reach the same conclusion they did when they looked at my emails for the last year.

-There is no case here.
+They're in no case here.

 We're asking the FBI director, okay, you violated these two protocols.